dat3Cph/material/flow5/week1-getting-started/ReactExercise0.md

 ## 3 Spread operator: Object and Array Destructuring

-3.1 Skim this article first for a "[dead Simple intro to Destructuring JavaScript Objects](http://wesbos.com/destructuring-objects/)"
+3.1 Skim this article first for a "[dead Simple intro to Destructuring JavaScript Objects](http://wesbos.com/destructuring-objects/)" and this "[Spread syntax (...)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)"

 3.2 Create a new file: `file2.js` to hold only a single object and export it like below: